bufbuild/protobuf-es/docs/generated_code.md

 bar?: string;
 ```

-Note that all scalar fields have an intrinsic default value in proto3 syntax, unless they are marked
+Note that all scalar fields have a zero-value in proto3 syntax, unless they are
-as `optional`.
+marked as `optional`.
 Protobuf types map to ECMAScript types as follows:

 | protobuf type | ECMAScript type | default value        |
 |---------------|-----------------|----------------------|